semlix/semlix/docs/source/dates.rst

 fields using a simple numeric form ``YYYY[MM[DD[hh[mm[ss]]]]]`` that is built into the ``DATETIME`` field::

-    from whoosh import index
+    from semlix import index
-    from whoosh.qparser import QueryParser
+    from semlix.qparser import QueryParser

     ix = index.open_dir("indexdir")
     qp = QueryParser("content", schema=ix.schema)